 The X280 sports a built-in 48Whrs battery instead of adopting dual battery design, which contributes a lot to its thin thickness appearance.
 Besides, the laptop features larger heat dissipating vent than the X1 Carbon 2018 does.
 Theoretically, the X280 has better heat dissipation performance compared with the ThinkPad X1 Carbon 2018.

 This laptop we get for test is powered by Intel Core i7-8550U processor and comes with 16GB DDR4 coupled with 512 GB PCIe SSD.
 The following test is focused on the laptop’s CPU, SSD, heat dissipation and battery life.

-Based on 14nm manufacturing process, the Intel i7-8550U processor has Intel KabyLake Refresh framework design.
+Based on the 14nm manufacturing process, the Intel i7-8550U processor has Intel KabyLake Refresh framework design.
 The chip has four cores and eight threads, and its main frequency 1.8GHz (up to 4.0GHz).
 Its TDP is 15W.
-After using CineBench R15 to test the processor, we find its multi-core score is 628cb and single-core score is 169cb.
+After using CineBench R15 to test the processor, we find its multi-core score is 628cb, and the single-core score is 169cb.

 After testing CPU and SSD with AIDA64 for a while, we can see that keyboard’s highest temperature reaches 40.9 degrees and heat mainly concentrate on the right side of the keyboard and vent.
 Besides, back cover’s highest temperature is 48.8 degrees.
 The ThinkPad X280 has better heat dissipation performance than the ThinkPad X1 Carbon 2018 and the ThinkPad X270.